AM505/1000WordsSite/README.md

 # 1000 Words Site
 Site to show the first 1000 words in a few languages.
-I want to help language learners get started by learing the 1000 most common words in their target language.
+I want to help language learners get started by learning the 1000 most common words in their target language.

 This project is the second of four projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.
 Required technologies are HTML5, CSS3 and JavaScript.
 ## User Experience (UX)